Similar case studies Sports & leisure centres

-Brasilia National Stadium Mané Garrincha: reinforced with ArcelorMittal steel
+Brasilia's Mané Garrincha National Stadium: reinforced with ArcelorMittal steel

-Inspired by Oscar Niemeyer's work, the Brasilia National Stadium Mané Garrincha was rebuilt and extended for the 2014 Soccer World Cup according to the plans of Castro Mello architects and gmp.
-With a capacity of more than 72.000 spectators, it is the second largest sports venue in the country and strives for LEED Platinum.
+Inspired by Oscar Niemeyer's work, Brasilia's Mané Garrincha National Stadium was rebuilt and extended for the 2014 FIFA World Cup according to the plans of Castro Mello architects and GMP.
+With a capacity of more than 72 000 spectators, it is the second largest sports venue in the country and strives for LEED Platinum.
 ArcelorMittal rebars reinforce the stadium's concrete structure and the fencing solution Securifor 3D protects the area.

-Situated in the Ayrton Senna Sports Complex, the new Brasilia National Stadium replaces the old Mané Garrincha Stadium opened in 1974 and demolished in 2010.
-The new stadium, inaugurated in May 2013, was designed to receive not only football games, but also concerts, shows, conferences and meetings.
-It offers 74 cabins, 40 bars, two restaurants, 14 diners and 276 toilets.
+Situated in the Ayrton Senna Sports Complex, Brasilia's new national stadium replaces the old Mané Garrincha Stadium opened in 1974 and demolished in 2010.
+The new stadium, inaugurated in May 2013, was designed to host not only football games, but also concerts, shows, conferences, and meetings.
+It offers 74 cabins, 40 bars, two restaurants, 14 diners, and 276 toilets.

-According to the FIFA requirements, the stadium is situated close to public transportation and features seating for more than 72.000 spectators, press and VIP areas and all necessary installations of a modern football stadium, including excellent accessibility to all areas.
+As per the FIFA requirements, the stadium is situated close to public transportation and features seating for more than 72 000 spectators, press, and VIP areas in addition to all of the necessary installations of a modern football stadium, including excellent accessibility to all areas.

-The internal circulation is realized by means of 50 ramps, four escalators, 60 normal stairs and 20 elevators.
-The evacuation time of the place is up to eight minutes.
+The internal circulation is realised by means of 50 ramps, four escalators, 60 normal stairs, and 20 lifts.
+The evacuation time of the stadium is up to eight minutes.

-The new multifunctional stadium was created following the architectural traditions of Brasilia, the country's only 50 year-old capital city.
-The interplay between ramps, bridges, long and slender columns and the monumental circular roof are the stadium's key design characteristics.
+The new multifunctional stadium was created following the architectural traditions of Brasilia, the country's 50-year-old capital city.
+The interplay between ramps, bridges, long and slender columns, and the monumental circular roof are the stadium's key design characteristics.

 The 22 m wide tapered concrete compression ring has an outer diameter of 309 m.
 The great tensile forces of the cable structure are anchored in the radial walls by means of strand-bundle cables.
 The suspended roof consists of a cable-net that features 48 radial cables.
 These connect the compression ring to the tension ring.
-On top of this there are slender radial and tangential steel truss girders that are continuously stabilized by the pin-jointed membrane arches.
-The entire roof is wrapped into a PTFE fibreglass membrane.
+On top of this, there are slender radial and tangential steel truss girders that are continuously stabilised by the pin-jointed membrane arches.
+The entire roof is wrapped in a PTFE fibreglass membrane.

 ArcelorMittal steel solutions

-For this project, ArcelorMittal Brazil supplied mainly rebar for the reinforced concrete structure, but also meshes, profiles, wires and flat products.
-In total, the supply covers 26.000 tn of long products and 55 tn of the fencing solution Securifor 3D, produced by the Belgo Bekaert Arames joint venture site.
+For this project, ArcelorMittal Brazil supplied mainly rebar for the reinforced concrete structure, but also meshes, profiles, wires, and flat products.
+In total, the supply covers 26 000 t of long products and 55 t of the fencing solution Securifor 3D, produced by the Belgo Bekaert Arames joint venture site.

 One of the major aims in the design of the new stadium was the improvement of its energy efficiency.
-The Brasilia National Stadium strives for the highest Green Building certification possible, LEED Platinum, and is intended to be the most energy-efficient sports venue in the world.
+Brasilia's National Stadium strives for the highest Green Building certification possible, LEED Platinum, and is intended to be the most energy-efficient sports venue in the world.

-Water shortage is also an important issue in this region, therefore the aim is to reduce up to 50% the venue's drinking water consumption.
-This is achieved by using technologies that guarantee an efficient water use (toilets, faucets,..), strategies for the reuse of water and practically irrigation free vegetation.
-Rainwater is collected on the roof and stored for its use in and around the stadium.
+Water shortage is also an important issue in this region; therefore, the aim is to reduce up to 50% of the venue's drinking water consumption.
+This is achieved by using technologies that guarantee efficient water use (toilets, faucets,etc.), strategies for the reuse of water, and practically irrigation free vegetation.
+Rainwater is collected on the roof and stored for use in and around the stadium.

-New green spaces were created all around the arena, local plants used to the dry climate convert the area into a biosphere.
-Increased vegetation helps to reduce the heat island effect in Brasilia's city center.
+New green spaces were created all around the stadium and local plants used to the dry climate convert the area into a biosphere.
+Increased vegetation helps to reduce the heat island effect in Brasilia's city centre.